Used by: Education, Language & Linguistic Science, Psychology

 This may vary depending on the assignment you are writing and you should confirm this with your module tutor.
 If in-text citations are included this does not mean you should leave out citations where they are appropriate.

-Contact your Academic Liaison Librarian if you have any questions about referencing.
+Contact your Faculty Librarians if you have any questions about referencing.

 Examples of in-text citations and reference list entries for key source types.